Liblung/Hydra_obsolete/pub/patch.md

 What exactly did the first Anon-HL2 patch update?
 What can we infer from this, and what might have been replaced?

 In the patch are files that replace, update or add prior files.
-Whichever I choose might not be what I think they are.
+We can't tell which - but we do know what was worked on.

 * HL2, Studiomdl, WC, HLMV and other /bin/ exes were replaced.
 Perhaps the model format was updated?
 * Texture compilation perl scripts, as well as the VTF converter were updated.